joeshap-eth/experimentation/fun_with_punchers/readme.md

 ```console
 geth.exe --syncmode light --http
 ```
 from the location where geth.exe lives.
-For example C:\Program Files\Geth
+For example C:\Program Files\Geth (or just add it to your path)

 ## To run the python once the node is running:
 run testing_get_nft_info.py in visual studio code with the play button.